keyboardio/Kaleidoscope/UPGRADING.md

 .ino sketch, do not hesitate to write us at help@keyboard.io, we can help you fix it.

-### Sheduled for removal by 2018-07-12
+### Sheduled for removal by 2018-08-20

-We aim at making a new release by mid-July, and APIs we deprecate now, will be removed shortly before the major release.
+We aim at making a new release by mid-July, and APIs we deprecate now, will be removed shortly after the major release, before the next point release.
 We may deprecate further APIs during the next month (until mid-June), and those deprecations will share the same removal date.
 We will try our best to minimize deprecations, and do them as soon as possible, to give everyone at least a month to prepare and update.

 #### Kaleidoscope.use()